SaiSindhuja197/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

 ## Task 2: Create tables and insert data

-In this task, you will create database tables by defining their structure with appropriate columns and constraints.
-Afterwards, you'll insert data into the tables, ensuring it is ready for querying and further operations.
+In this task, you’ll set up the foundation of your data warehouse.
+You’ll create tables with the right structure, load them with sample data, and then build a semantic model on top of those tables.
+This model provides a business-friendly layer that makes the warehouse data easier to explore and use in reports.

 1. In your new warehouse, under **Build a warehouse** select the **T-SQL** tile.